ecerami/ecerami.github.io/samtools_primer.md

 SAMtools fits in at steps 4 and 5.
 Most importantly, it can process aligned sequence reads, and manipulate them with ease.
 For example, it can convert between the two most common file formats (SAM and BAM), sort and index files (for speedy retrieval later), and extract specific genomic regions of interest.
 It also enables quality checking of reads, and automatic identification of genomic variants.

-## Installing SAMtools
+## Installing SAMtools, bcftools

-To get started, download the SAMtools source code from [SourceForge.net](http://sourceforge.net/projects/samtools/files/).
-Then, unzip and unpack the distribution to your preferred location &ndash;&ndash; for example, I have placed SAMtools at:  ~/libraries/samtools-0.1.19/.
+To get started, download the SAMtools source code from: [www.htslib.org](http://www.htslib.org/download/).
+Then, unzip and unpack the distribution to your preferred location &ndash;&ndash; for example, I have placed SAMtools at:  `~/libraries/samtools-1.1/`.

-Samtools is written in C, compiled with gcc and make, and has only two dependencies:  the [GNU curses library](http://www.gnu.org/software/ncurses/), and the [ZLib compression library](http://zlib.net/).
+SAMtools is written in C, compiled with gcc and make, and has only two dependencies:  the [GNU curses library](http://www.gnu.org/software/ncurses/), and the [ZLib compression library](http://zlib.net/).
 If you are using a modern variant of Linux or MacOS X, you probably already have these libraries installed.

 To build SAMtools, type:

 	make

+Next, download the bcftools source code, also from: [www.htslib.org](http://www.htslib.org/download/).
+As with SAMtools, unzip and unpack to your preferred location -- for example, I have placed bcftools at:  `~/libraries/bcftools-1.1/`.

+To build bcftools, type:

+	make

-Then, add the executables to your path.
+Then, add the samtools and bcftools executables to your path.
 For example, I have modified my `.bash_profile` like so:

-	export SAMTOOLS_HOME=/Users/ecerami/libraries/samtools-0.1.19
-	export PATH=$SAMTOOLS_HOME:$PATH
-	export PATH=$SAMTOOLS_HOME/bcftools/:$PATH
+	export PATH=/Users/ecerami/libraries/samtools-1.1:$PATH
-	export PATH=$SAMTOOLS_HOME/misc/:$PATH
+	export PATH=/Users/ecerami/libraries/bcftools-1.1:$PATH

 As an optional, but recommended step, copy the man page for `samtools.1` to one of your man page directories [1].